Home - 30 Minute Recipes - Brown Sugar Pork Chops with Rosemary (Juicy and Easy)

 • Heat oven to 425 (220 C) degrees.

-• Combine the brown sugar, salt, rosemary, garlic powder and pepper in a small bowl.
-Sprinkle the mixture on both sides of the pork chops, rubbing it in.
+• Combine 3 tablespoons light brown sugar1 tablespoon kosher salt, 1 tablespoon chopped fresh rosemary, 1 teaspoon garlic powder and ½ teaspoon freshly ground black pepper in a small bowl.
+Sprinkle the mixture on both sides of 4 pounds thick-cut pork chops (1-½-inch), lightly rubbing it in.
 Let the chops sit at room temperature for 15 minutes or cover and refrigerate up to 24 hours in advance.

 • Heat a heavy oven-proof skillet (cast iron is perfect) over medium-high heat until a drop of water sizzles instantly.
 Add the oil and the pork chops.
-Sear until nicely browned on one side, 5 minutes or so.
+Sear until nicely browned (but not burned) on one side, 3-5 minutes.
 Turn the pork chops over and transfer the skillet to the oven.

-• Roast until the meat is cooked through and feels firm to the touch (140-145 degrees on a meat thermometer), 8-10 minutes.
+• Bake until the meat is cooked through and feels firm to the touch (140-145 degrees on a meat thermometer), 8-10 minutes.
 Let the pork chops rest 5 minutes before serving.

 Karen’s Notes and Tips